-This Document is the Credit Policy referred to in Section GTD Paragraph [3.1.4()] and Clause [3.3[/]] of the DSC Terms and Conditions and is a DSC Service Document.
+This Document is the Credit Policy referred to in Section GTD Paragraph 3.1.4(iii) and Clause 3.3[(h)]] of the DSC Terms and Conditions and is a DSC Service Document.

 This Document is an integral part of and is incorporated in the DSC.